ft-interactive/R-tutorials/How to join a shapefile with a csv/README.md

 <h2>Welcome to the how to join a shapefile with a csv tutorial!</h2>

+Date for packages: "26-06-2017"

+Run the run_checkpoint file first to make sure the versions of the packages you use are the same I used for this tutorial.

+Then:

 The join_csv_with_shapefile.R file will easily convert your files, no questions asked.

 If you'd like to learn about how it works, open the